AviatrixSystems/Docs/HowTos/transit_dmz_workflow.rst

 4. Insert Firewalls to Transit DMZ
 --------------------------------------

-Before you execute this step, you should launch instance based firewall appliances in the subnet created Step 2.
+Before you execute this step, you should launch instance based firewall appliances in the subnet created at Step 2 by the Aviatrix Controller.
+(The subnet should have "dmz-egress" as suffix in its name.)

 .. |main_companion_gw| image:: transit_dmz_workflow_media/main_companion_gw.png